IIT-Madras-DSAI-Department/end-semester-project-Sidhartha0401/README.md

 ## 📁 Repository Structure

-* Describe your repository structure here.
-Explain about overall code organization.
+* It has 3 files main.py,algorithm.py and ML_LAB_ENDSEM_REPORT

 ---

 ## 📦 Installation & Dependencies

-* Mention all the related instructions for installation of related packages for running your code here.
+* Install all the general libraries like pandas , numpy...

 ---